Tien79/railroad-diagrams/live/doc/readme.md

 # Translating SRFB to EBNF

+I have made some modifications, using Niklaus Wirth notation {} for zeroOrMore and [] for optional.

 | Core Function         | Implementation          | Description                                                                     |
 | --------------------- |------------------------ | --------------------------------------------------------------------------------|
 | Title                 | [bnfTitle](#bnftitle)   | Returns the title string between ticks quote                                    |